Fred Kavli

-Fred Kavli (August 20, 1927 – November 21, 2013) was a Norwegian-American businessman and philanthropist.
-He was born on a small farm in Eresfjord, Norway.
-He founded the Kavlico Corporation, located in Moorpark, California.
-Under his leadership, the company became one of the world's largest suppliers of sensors for aeronautic, automotive, and industrial applications supplying General Electric and the Ford Motor Company.
+Fred Kavli (August 20, 1927 – November 21, 2013) was a Norwegian-American businessman and philanthropist born on a small farm in Eresfjord, Norway.
+He founded the Kavlico Corporation in Moorpark, California.
+Under his leadership, Kavlico became one of the world's largest suppliers of sensors for aeronautic, automotive, and industrial applications supplying General Electric and the Ford Motor Company.

 In 2000 he established The Kavli Foundation to "advance science for the benefit of humanity and to promote public understanding and support for scientists and their work".
-The Foundation's mission is implemented through an international program of research institutes, professorships, and symposia in the scientific fields of astrophysics, nanoscience, neuroscience, and theoretical physics.
+The foundation's mission is implemented through an international program of research institutes, professorships, and symposia in the scientific fields of astrophysics, nanoscience, neuroscience, and theoretical physics.
 The foundation awards the Kavli Prize in astrophysics, nanoscience, and neuroscience.

-He was featured in the media primarily for his philanthropic efforts.
+Kavli was featured in the media primarily for his philanthropic efforts.

-Kavli's life
+Kavli's life and career

 Born in 1927, Kavli grew up on the family farm in the Norwegian village of Eresfjord (pop.
 450).

 At 14, together with his brother Aslak, he began his first enterprise creating wood pellet fuel for cars.
 This was during the Second World War and the Nazi occupation of Norway.